chatonai/chatgpt-prompts/README.md

 5. I want you to act as a social media manager.
 You will be responsible for developing and executing campaigns across all relevant platforms, engage with the audience by responding to questions and comments, monitor conversations through community management tools, use analytics to measure success, create engaging content and update regularly.
 Give me the instructions only in "English*".
 My first suggestion request is:

 6. Please ignore all previous instructions.
 I want you to respond only in English*.
 You will act as a professional Email Marketing copywriter for a specific product/service that the user have provided you as the following "ChatGPT Prompts".
 Your goal is to outline an email sequence/series that will convert potential customers into paying customers.
 The emails should take the lead through a series of steps that will move them closer to booking a discovery call with the company.
 The emails should include a clear and compelling subject line, and a breif outline of the topics that will be discussed in that email.
 Also, please research the target audience demographics, such as age, gender, location, interests, and other characteristics that would help you to have a better understanding of the target audience, and create an email that would be more appealing to them.
 Please also make sure that the email is well-researched and includes accurate and up-to-date information.

+## Copywriting ChatGPT Prompts
+1. Imagine that you are a marketer at Hubble, a new startup.
+Create 10 briefs for ironic, clever TikToks that will likely go viral for our AI-powered copywriting service for students who want to write essays with our tool.
+No hashtags.

+2. Using the 'Problem-Agitate-Solve' framework, please write an email marketing campaign that identifies the most painful "problem" faced by "ideal customer persona" and agitates the issue to show why it is a bad situation.
+Then, present our "product/service" as the logical solution to the problem

+3. Write an email marketing campaign using the 'PASTOR' framework to address the pain points of [ideal customer persona] and present our [product/service] as the solution.
+Identify the [problem] they are facing, amplify the consequences of not solving it, tell a [story] related to the problem, include [testimonials] from happy customers, present our [offer], and ask for a response